emard/ulx3s/doc/MANUAL.md

 # Programming over JTAG header

-External JTAG like FT2232 can be connected to JTAG header and it will program SRAM and FLASH at maximum speed possible.
+Any openocd compatible JTAG like FT2232 can be connected to JTAG header and it will program SRAM and FLASH at maximum speed possible.
 Even Diamond programmer can use any FT2232 module as a native programmer, with a little help - it will work after first bitstream is programmed over FT2232 with openocd.